 There are many reasons one might want to lose weight quickly, including (but not limited to): upcoming surgery, doctor’s recommendation, or even for an upcoming event or vacation.
-As a personal trainer and health coach, I’ve been asked some variation of the following questions: “What can I do to boost my weight loss?” or “It seems like it’s taking forever to lose weight.
+As a personal trainer, I’ve been asked some variation of the following questions: “What can I do to boost my weight loss?” or “It seems like it’s taking forever to lose weight.
 What can I do to speed it up?”.

 Losing weight often feels slow, and that can be frustrating!
 Is there anything that you can do to speed it up without sacrificing your health?
 Yes!
 Thankfully, there are healthy ways to help you boost weight loss without crash-dieting.